 If You’re a First-Time Home Buyer in Paterson, Consider FHA Financing or Rent-to-Own Financing

 Buying your first home can be pretty stressful.
 You have a lot of decisions to make about where you live, how much you can truly afford, and most importantly, what kind of financing makes the most sense for your financial situation.
-Fortunately, Blue Onyx Realty has earned its reputation for easing that stress, by providing first time home buyers the financing information they need to make the best decision about their new home loan or mortgage.
+Fortunately, Blue Onyx Realty has earned its reputation for easing that stress, by providing first time home buyers the financing information and FHA loan requirements they need to make the best decision about their new home loan or mortgage.

 Our Paterson real estate agents have extensive expertise in guiding buyers through the home financing process and can help ensure you have the proper qualifications and documentation you need to get approved for FHA Financing or Rent-to-Own Financing.

 Even If You Have Bad Credit, You May Still be Eligible for an FHA Loan